Sunset-Studios/SunsetEditor/README.md

 * `asset_endpoint`: A string with the base path for assets referenced by asset-based components, such as the adjustable image and adjustable video components.
 * `start_with_editing_enabled`: Whether the Sunset editor should start in edit mode on startup.
 * `stylesheet_string`: A string with stylesheet overrides for any elements within the Sunset editor.
+* `current_llm`: A string denoting the LLM API to use if keys are provided.
+Current values available are 'mistral' and 'openai'.
+* `mistral_key`: If using the Mistral LLM API, this is the API key to use for serving LLM requests.
+For more info, check out [https://mistral.ai/](https://mistral.ai/).
+* `oai_key`: If using the OpenAI LLM API, this is the API key to use for serving LLM requests.
+For more info, check out [https://platform.openai.com/](https://platform.openai.com/).
+* `show_text_selection_search`: Whether or not to show a popup on selected text showing search results for the current selection.

 #### Component Events